 ARE adopted the ICF Policy in June 2022.
 As part of the ICF Policy implementation over H2 2022, a list of key processes were identified across the business and risk and control self assessments were completed for each of these.
 This process helped to identify the key risks and key controls, along with risk and control owners.
-Monitoring of control effectiveness and strengthening of the control framework to remediate potential gaps will be an ongoing activity for the Company.
+This has enabled the Company to continue to strengthen its control framework in 2023.